izzy1090/searching-reddit/README.md

 # searching-reddit

+The purpose of this project was to utilize Reddit's API to generate search results and dynamically render reddit posts for the user.
+The program uses JavaScript, CSS, React JS and Next JS as a framework.

 If you would like to use the search engine via the web, please visit the below URL, enter keyword(s) into the search bar at the top and press 'enter' / 'return':

 https://searchingreddit.vercel.app/